 The best way to start your time in Balboa Park is with a stop at the Balboa Park Visitors Center.
 With COVID-19 restrictions in place, the Visitors Center Information Desk is now located in the Plaza de Panama, right outside of the House of Hospitality.
 Volunteers are posted here, wearing masks and physically-distanced to provide a safe experience for all visitors.
 These trained team members have the most current and comprehensive information about the Park’s activities and attractions.
 Inside, the Visitors Center Gift Shop is open and provides guest amenities, as well as unique park and regional souvenirs, clothing and gifts.
 The Visitors Center and House of Hospitality is OPEN for all guests, following safe reopening guidelines.
-The Visitor's Center is open from 10:00 am - 4:30 pm daily, and closed Thanksgiving, Christmas and New Year’s day.
-The Visitors Center offers brochures, maps, audio tours, free guided tours of the Park, transportation information, dining advice, and more.
+The Visitor's Center is open from 10:00 am - 4:00 pm daily, and closed Thanksgiving, Christmas and New Year’s day.
+The Visitors Center offers an ATM, postcards, stamps, brochures, maps, audio tours, free guided tours of the Park, transportation information, dining advice, and more.

 Need to know prices, hours, where to go with your kids?
 Ask the friendly staff and volunteers at the Visitors Center.

 Have you lost your sweater or cell phone?
 They can help you with that, too.
 Come in or call to inquire about lost and found items.

 The Balboa Park Visitors Center is a program of the non-profit Balboa Park Conservancy (a public benefit 501(c)3 corporation).

 Inside the Visitors Center, find a charming gift shop with a variety of gifts, handmade creations by Park artists, Balboa Park logo-ware, books, videos, CDs, and more.